backupdev-main/backupdev-main.github.io/_tabs/about.md

     *Duration: 11/04/2023 - *\
     Currently, I am working as a Backend Developer at CDAC, where I develop scalable and efficient backend systems.
 I focus on building robust APIs, designing database structures, and ensuring optimal performance for high-demand applications.

--   **Salesforce Developer at a Small Startup**\
+-   **Salesforce Developer at Smarrtt Consulting**\
     *Duration: 22/11/2021 - 18/07/2022*\
-    After IBM, I moved to a fast-paced startup, where I worked as a Salesforce developer.
+    After IBM, I moved to a Smarrtt Consulting, where I worked as a Salesforce developer.
 My work included customizing Salesforce CRM, automating sales processes, and creating custom dashboards to enhance business workflows.

 -   **Mainframe Programmer at IBM**\
     *Duration: 06/11/2019 - 24/10/2021*\